Seven out of 10 mothers say the financial security of their offspring is a top priority, yet many have no backup plan if the worst were to happen.

 The typical British family could survive financially for just 18 days if it lost its normal sources of income and had to live on savings, according to worrying new research from insurer Legal & General.

-Adults who do 150 minutes exercise over one or two days get as much health benefit as those who exercise more frequently throughout the week, new research suggests.
+Adults who do 150 minutes exercise over one or two days get as much health benefit as those who exercise more frequently.

 Cancer research took another step towards finding a cure as scientists uncovered how the disease spreads through the body.